 6. Get Paid Every Time You Swipe Your Credit Card

 If you’re not using a rewards credit card for everyday purchases, you’re missing out on free money.

 You just have to be sure you don’t get too carried away with those purchases — and that the card is paid off at the end of each billing period.

 Here’s an option we like: It’s the Chase Freedom Unlimited card.
 Its claim to fame?
-You’ll earn 3% cash back on all your purchases up to $20,000 for the first year — potentially $600 cash back!
-After that, earn unlimited 1.5% cash back.
+You’ll earn 1.5% cash back on all purchases plus a $150 bonus after you spend $500 within your first 90 days after signing up.